mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 - perhaps recognising limits - or fearing the process of breaking her game - and returns to more familiar territory of changing game assets and level design.
 FIND MORE EXAMPLES OF ROLES HERE - T AND D FOR EXAMPLE - CF OTHER CHAPTER

-### Accessing online, professional/community documentation

-The provided documetation provided a safe space.
-However, some participants embraced more authentic sources of documenation and code examples.
-They risked the additional confusion in a trade off to overcome the limitations of the existing help.

-Toby and Dan - Accessing documentation Phaser

-The process of modelling the specific practices of accessing developer documents and help forums is a form of apprenticeship and a direct sharing of a professional cultural practice.

-Te takes a lead on looking for help on added a new GDP following enemies.
-He starts with menu, then book, then Da suggests googling and thus taking a step outside of the walled garden.

-Discussion.
-There are pros and cons stepping outside that garden.
-Confusion, conflicts, complexity. etc. Vs. generating new patterns and personalisation of game content.
-NOTE - THIS LINKS WITH DISCUSSION ON CHOICE OF DESIGN MORE GENERALLY.

 ### Emerging tactics in accessing help from peers and facilitators